kodell80305/dune-weaver-wled/README.md

 # dune-weaver-wled

 This code is designed to run with the amazing [Dune Weaver](https://github.com/tuanchris/dune-weaver) project.
-It's using the WLED code on a standalone ESP32 to control the leds for the sand table.
-The project uses a raspberry pi to control a CNC board (mks dlc32 running Fluidnc).
-An additional esp32 running WLED is used to control the LED strip surrounding the table.
-Since the Raspberry Po zero 2w is an essential port of the system, I've implemented a WLED compatible server to replace the additional ESP32 device.
+The Dune Weaver project uses standalond WLED devices to control the lighting for the sand table.
+The project uses a Raspberry Pi to control a commercial CNC board (mks dlc32 running Fluidnc).
+Since the Raspberry Po zero 2w is an essential port of the system, I've implemented WLED compatible software to replace the additional ESP32 device.
+The commercial WLED devices are probably far less hassle and provide some needed level shifting/wiring simplification, so using these is not an unreasonably way to go.
+I was interested in having one less device that needs to be on my network and simplify the overall hardware design, so I've implemented this.

 ## Installation